 Where opportunities exist to distribute materials beyond our project sites, we coordinate with our existing local NGO and government partners.

-Room to Read is growing every day—serving new communities and new regions in our 10 countries of operation and through Room to Read Accelerator, our technical assistance unit which works in other low-income countries to reach more children across the globe.
+Room to Read is growing every day—serving new communities and new regions.
 Recognizing that the need for our work exists in many other countries across the developing world, we are firmly committed to increasing the international footprint of our programs.
 As such, we conduct research to determine countries that could benefit the most from Room to Read services and maintain a list at all times of potential expansion countries.

 Unfortunately, it is not that simple.
 As mentioned above in “plans for expansion”, we have a detailed planning process that guides our expansion into new countries and is designed to ensure that our programs are the best possible match for a country’s educational challenges.
 For this reason, we focus our expansion first on countries that are determined to be the best fits for our work.